JordanHatch/jordanh.net/_books/pies-and-prejudice-in-search-of-the-north.md

 ---
-name: 'Pies and Prejudice: In search of the North'
+name: 'Pies and Prejudice: In Search of the North'
 date: 2019-12-19T13:37:32.490Z
 author: Stuart Maconie
 isbn: 9780091910235